protocol/launchpad/content/en/curriculum/ipfs/subsystems-architecture/index.md

 ##### Issues with IPNS
 * Resolving IPNS over DHT is slow - There may potentially be multiple versions of a record, so Kubo will spend up to a minute to try to find at least 16 peers to form a quorum.
 * [JS-IPFS in browsers](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md) - Users trying to use JS-IPNS in browsers run into a variety of issues.
-A workaround is using [public gateways](https://docs.ipfs.tech/concepts/ipfs-gateway/#public-gateways) for resolving [IPNS records and IPFS CIDs](/curriculum/ipfs/ipfs-gateways).
+A workaround is using [public gateways](https://docs.ipfs.tech/concepts/ipfs-gateway/#public-gateways) for resolving [IPNS records and CIDs](/curriculum/ipfs/ipfs-gateways).
 * [Safe Vs. Old problem](https://github.com/ipfs/kubo/issues/1958#issuecomment-444201606) - If a record expires, do I want my users to fetch and resolve the data anyways (serve **old** data) or not at all (**safe**).
 This is an ongoing and situational conversation.

 Sources: [Overview of IPNS by Adin](https://pl-strflt.notion.site/IPNS-Overview-and-FAQ-071b9b14f12045ea842a7d51cfb47dff#0963fe6b470a4c55b1929146c360dc95), [IPNS Spec](https://github.com/ipfs/specs/blob/main/IPNS.md), [Discuss forum for IPFS](https://discuss.ipfs.tech/t/how-do-i-make-my-ipns-records-live-longer/14768/17?u=lidel)